make-software/casper-account-info-contract/README.md

 - set_url:
     - Arguments:
-        - `public_key` - PublicKey
         - `url` - String
     - Description: Sets a new storage key in the contract.
-The key name is the callers `PublicKey` hexed, the value is the argument `url`.
+The key name is the callers `AccountHash` hexed, the value is the argument `url`.

 - get_url:
     - Arguments: